 (i) Having a special tread ("R-2");

-(j) Manufactured during the twenty-fifth week of the year 2006 (see paragraph 3.2. of this Regulation).
+(j) Manufactured during the twenty-fifth week of the year 2006 (see paragraph 3.2. of this Regulation);

+(k) Requiring to be inflated to 240 kPa for measurements and tyre resistance to burst and, if applicable, load/speed test.

 The positioning and order of the markings constituting the tyre designation are as follows: